harkalygergo/TEST-Cost-effective-delivery/README.md

 Goal:

-Finding the most cost effective transport route by the combination of the warehouses for  qberon-tshirts.hu.
+Finding the most cost effective transport route by the combination of the warehouses for tshirts.hu.

 Rule: